pcc.edu/programs/medical-imaging/

 Provides advanced clinical education experience in an affiliated hospital Magnetic Resonance Imaging Department under the supervision of a Registered MR Technologist and Radiologist.
 Includes application of equipment manipulation and operation, understanding and application of imaging parameters, MR safety, medicolegal and ethical protocols, record keeping and patient care.
 Requires clinical competencies, objectives, performance assessments and attendance.
 The student will learn the necessary skills required to function independently in the clinical area as a MR Technologist, and will develop and exhibit proper professional work ethic.
 Department permission is required.
 Prerequisite: MRI 272 or MRI 122.

 Introduces basic positioning techniques used in radiography of the respiratory system, abdomen, upper, and lower extremities.
-Includes a lab experience with peer positioning, film critique, anatomical identification, pathologies, and an energized section using phantoms.
-Prerequisite: RAD 100.
+Includes a lab experience with peer positioning, image critique, anatomical identification, pathologies, and an energized section using phantoms.
+Prerequisites: RAD 100.

 RAD 105.
 Methods of Patient Care.
 3 Credits.